Leh Ladakh 15 Days Itinerary – How to Plan Your Trip?

 by Vargis.Khan

 For the sake of this article, I will assume that you are traveling from Delhi.
-If you were coming from a different place, then only the journey for first and last day will be different; rest of the details will still apply.
-I will suggest two different type of itineraries.
-One for a complete road trip to Ladakh starting from Delhi.
-Second set for people who flew into Ladakh and have all 15 days to spend in Ladakh itself.
+If you were coming from a different place, then only the journey for the first and last day will be different.
+The rest of the details will still apply.

-Leh Ladakh 15 days itinerary
+Leh Ladakh 15 Days Itinerary

 • Delhi to Jammu – Day 1